alantanlc/ntucourses/README.md

 ## Functionality overview

 The application is a course planning site called "NTUCourses".
-It uses a custom API for all requests.
 You can view the live site over at [https://ntucourses.com/](https://ntucourses.com)

 __General functionality:__
 - GET and display paginated lists of courses